SAP/sap-btp-service-operator/README.md

 <b>Attention: **Use this option only for cleanup purposes for a cluster that's no longer available.** Applying it to an active and available cluster may result in unintended resource leftovers in your cluster.</b>

 You're welcome to raise issues related to feature requests, or bugs, or give us general feedback on this project's GitHub Issues page.
 The SAP BTP service operator project maintainers will respond to the best of their abilities.

-#-CR doesnt exist, ("instance" in Kuberbernetes) but it does exist on BTP.
-Once we create CR, it connects to the existing instance.*
-#- *same name, namespace, Instance exists in BTP, not in Kubernetes cluster.
-How can we recover it?*
-#- Create CR with the same name, namespace, and cluster ID (GET instance details, context in the response)* - separate PR

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)